satya-das/cib/README.md

 ## Overview
 CIB is an automated way to generate code that allows one binary component to use classes and functions defined in another binary component that may be built using different compiler.
 For example it can be used by an application program to export C++ SDK which can be used to write plugins of the application.
 And plugin writers don't need to use exactly same compiler that was used to build the application.
 Since ABI compatibility cannot be guaranteed by C++ compilers, we can use CIB to publish C++ DLL or C++ SDK of an application.
-This also means CIB makes client, in binary form, compatible with future version of library.
-Also, library developer can chose to be forward compatible with it's client programs.

 *In this document the binary component that exposes its classes will be called Library, a library can be an executable or a DLL.
 The component that uses SDK of the library will be called client of that library.*